 - 1. Hats may not be carried or worn during the school hours. - 2.
 Sunglasses, unless prescribed by a doctor. - 3.
-Clothing that displays alcoholic beverages, illegal drugs, tobacco products, obscene or violent action, or suggestive or double-meaning ideas. - 4.
-Gym shorts -- shorts made for athletic activities or designed like gym shorts. - 5.
-Blouses not covering mid-section - 6.
+Clothing that displays alcoholic beverages, illegal drugs, tobacco products, obscene or violent action, or suggestive or double-meanings. - 4.
+Shirts not covering mid-section - 5.
 Etc.